OfficeDev/office-scripts-docs/docs/resources/samples/add-excel-comments.md

 1. The script then adds a comment (including the relevant employee email) to the appropriate cell in the shift record.
 1. Existing comments in the cell are removed before adding the new comment.

+## Sample Excel file

+Download <a href="excel-comments.xlsx">excel-comments.xlsx</a> for a ready-to-use workbook.
+Add the following script to try the sample yourself!

 ## Sample code: Add comments

-Download the file <a href="excel-comments.xlsx">excel-comments.xlsx</a> used in this sample and try it out yourself!

 ```TypeScript
 function main(workbook: ExcelScript.Workbook) {